abilian/lab.abilian.com/docs/Tech/Python/Compilation/Compiling Python.md

 https://arxiv.org/abs/2011.13127 "Copy-and-Patch Compilation: A fast compilation algorithm for high-level languages and bytecode"
 ➜ Maybe interesting (or not) for us.
 At least, contains references to recent papers.

+https://bernsteinbear.com/blog/typed-python/ This explores whether Python's type annotations, introduced with PEP 484, enable compiling Python to native code for speed.
+While types offer hints, they fall short of optimizing Python due to its dynamic and flexible nature.
+Key obstacles include Python's operator dispatch complexities, heap-allocated objects, and runtime behaviors like subclassing and mutable globals.
+While projects like Numba, Mypyc, and Static Python optimize specific scenarios, they often require trade-offs, such as reduced dynamism or adopting modified "dialects" of Python.
+Despite challenges, advancements like Static Python and type-driven optimizations show promise, especially for numeric and constrained use cases, signaling a hopeful future for performance-driven Python development.

 ### WASM

 https://github.com/appcypher/awesome-wasm-langs -> Lua, mruby, grain...